menu

 • Aurelia: Causes 3 additional hits of Psyche damage after the Nova ends, based on her ATK.

-This team is designed to not take any character from the top or right side of the Esper Circle, to leave the other side in Beyond the Rail with all premium characters.
+This team is designed to avoid taking any character from the top or right side of the Esper Circle, leaving the other side in Beyond the Rails with all other premium characters.

 Break Discord Team